What are Smart Contracts?

 Smart contracts are also stepping into the world of legal tech and insurance.
 Imagine filing a claim and having it paid instantly; no agents, no long waits, no disputes.
 For example, flight delay insurance can use a smart contract linked to real-time flight data:

-Smart contracts hold a lot of promise, but they’re not without flaws.
+Smart contracts have a lot to offer - but they are not without flaws.
 As with any emerging technology, there are technical, legal, and practical issues that still need to be addressed.

 The Future of Smart Contracts